 Every individual, partnership, association and corporation doing business in Philadelphia must file a Business Income and Receipts Tax Return in whether or not they earned a profit during the preceding year.
 Rental activities are usually considered business activities.

-A Commercial Activity License is required for all businesses operating in Philadelphia.
+An Activity License is required for all businesses and non-profits operating in Philadelphia.
 This includes businesses that are located outside the city limits but do some or all of their business activity in the City.